Sabirbhai Kabliwala

 Sabir Kabliwala (also known as Sabir Khedawala) (born in Jamalpur, 15 January 1964) is an Indian politician from Gujarat, India.
 He was the Member of the Legislative Assembly from Jamalpur Constituency (Vidhan Sabha constituency) of Gujarat Legislative Assembly.

 Early life and career

 Sabir Kabliwala was born in Jamalpur to a Muslim family.
 His father's name is Mr. Abdulkarim.
 Kabliwala's spouse's profession is handicrafts.

 Political career

-Kabiwala won the State Assembly (Vidhan Sabha) Elections in 2007 with 44,870 total votes as a member of the Indian National Congress.
+Kabliwala won the State Assembly (Vidhan Sabha) Elections in 2007 with 44,870 total votes as a member of the Indian National Congress.